Syed Rashid bin Rahim Alsree

 Prior to joining Rahmat Lim & Partners, he was a practicing accountant and was an associate member of the Association of Chartered Certified Accountants.
 He also holds a Diploma in Islamic Finance certified by the Chartered Institute of Management Accountants.

-- Advised the financiers in connection with the syndicated Shariah-compliant facilities of up to RM2.0 billion based on the Shariah principle of Murabahah (via Tawarruq arrangement) obtained by Malayan Cement Berhad to part fund the acquisition of certain subsidiaries of YTL Cement Berhad.
+- Advised the financiers in connection with the syndicated Shariah-compliant facilities of up to RM2.0 billion based on the Shariah principle of Murabahah (via a Tawarruq arrangement) obtained by Malayan Cement Berhad to part fund the acquisition of certain subsidiaries of YTL Cement Berhad.

 - Advised a syndicate of lenders in respect of the multi-currency financing of the acquisition of McDonald’s Restaurants Pte.
 Ltd. and Golden Arches Restaurants Sdn.
 Bhd. (the holders of the franchise rights for the McDonald’s restaurants in Singapore and Malaysia respectively) by a consortium of investors comprising Qatar’s Al-Mana Group and Saudi Arabia’s Reza Group.